Q26 (New York City bus): Route description and service

 The Q26 begins at the College Point Line's terminal at 110th Street and 14th Avenue, and follows the former trolley route to Northern Boulevard.
-After running on Main Street and Kissena Boulevard, interchanging with the IRT Flushing Line subway at Flushing–Main Street, Long Island Rail Road's Port Washington Branch at Flushing–Main Street, and several other bus routes, it turns right onto Bowne Street and left on Sanford Avenue.
+After running on Main Street and Kissena Boulevard, interchanging with the IRT Flushing Line subway at Flushing–Main Street, Long Island Rail Road's Port Washington Branch at Flushing–Main Street, and several other bus routes, it turns left on Sanford Avenue.
 Buses then continue east via Parsons Boulevard until 46th Avenue, and proceed until the avenue becomes Hollis Court Boulevard at Utopia Parkway.
 Then buses turn left at 58th Avenue and right at Francis Lewis Boulevard to the terminal at 58th Avenue.
 Buses then head out of service and go south via Francis Lewis Boulevard and turn onto Hollis Court Boulevard to start westbound service at 58th Avenue.

 Westbound service heads northwest via Hollis Court Boulevard until Utopia Parkway, when the street becomes 46th Avenue.
-It then turns right onto Parsons Boulevard, left on Sanford Avenue and right on Bowne Street.
+It then turns right onto Parsons Boulevard, left on Sanford Avenue and right on Kissena Boulevard.
 Buses then continue onto Main Street, College Point Boulevard, and 14th Avenue back to 110th Street.

 Overnight service from College Point terminates at the Flushing–Main Street station in Flushing.